 - Victoria’s Secret model Doutzen Kroes does dressed-down just as well as she does the red carpet.

-- Actress Sophia Loren has a bold approach to life — and to her personal style.
+- Actor Sophia Loren’s bold approach to life and style is something to aspire to.

 Follow in the footsteps of stylish celebrity parents